 Mammoth Cave Campground – This developed campground is conveniently located only ¼ mile from the visitor center.
 It comprises 111 campsites with a mix of tent-only sites, group sites, tent or RV sites, and accessible sites.
 This campground is perfect for those wanting a genuine national park camping experience.
 While simultaneously having access to amenities and close proximity to cave tours and other park ventures.

 Maple Springs Group Campground – This campground is located in the park’s northern section.
 It’s about six miles from the visitor center and three miles north of Green River Ferry.
 It’s perfect for those with larger groups and those seeking more seclusion.
 Horses are also welcome at this campsite.
 Electric and water hookups for RVs are provided at all sites.
-There is also a starting point for over 70 miles of backcountry trails in Mammoth Cave National Park.
+There is also a starting point for over 70 miles of backcountry trails.

 Houchin Ferry Campground – This beautiful campground sits directly beside the Green River.
 This is also the past location of the historic Houchin Ferry, which shuttled people up and down the Green River.
 The Houchin Ferry Campground is operated year-round and is set about 15 miles from the visitor center and 2 miles east of Brownsville, KY.
 The campground comprises 12 tent-only campsites in a quiet area with drive-up access.

-There are also 13 additional backcountry campgrounds and riverside camping opportunities at Mammoth Cave.
-Such backcountry camping provides visitors a chance to discover solitude and remoteness amongst Mammoth Cave’s rugged hills and awe-inspiring woodlands.
+There are also 13 additional backcountry campgrounds and riverside camping opportunities.
+Such backcountry camping provides visitors a chance to discover solitude and remoteness amongst the rugged hills and awe-inspiring woodlands here.

 The backcountry campsites can, however, be challenging to reach and must be accessed by hiking, riding a horse, or paddling on the river for several miles.